In Service System Upgrade - ISSU

 warm restarts the system with no interruption to traffic for existing route entries.
 Warm mode diverts traffic from itself and restarts the system without a hardware reset of the switch ASIC.
 While this process does not affect the data plane, the control plane is absent during restart and is unable to process routing updates.
 However, if no alternate paths exist, the switch continues forwarding with the existing entries with no interruptions.

-When you restart the switch in warm mode, BGP performs a graceful restart if the BGP Graceful Restart option is on.
-To enable BGP Graceful Restart, refer to Optional BGP Configuration.
+When you restart the switch in warm mode, BGP only performs a graceful restart if the BGP graceful restart option is set to

 Cumulus Linux supports fast mode for all protocols; however only supports warm mode for layer 2 forwarding, and layer 3 forwarding with BGP and static routing.